 Located in the heart of Central Switzerland, Mount Rigi is an excellent day trip from Lucerne or Zurich.
 The mountain offers a spectacular view of the Swiss Alps, the lakes, and an impressive variety of alpine flora.

-- Itinerary for a day trip from Lucerne
+Here is a sample itinerary for a day trip from Lucerne to Rigi.

 Best things to do on Mount Rigi, Switzerland

-Do you know that Mount Rigi is dubbed as Queen of the Mountains?
+Do you know that Mount Rigi is dubbed Queen of the Mountains?

 In addition to hiking, there are plenty of things to see and do on Mount Rigi on your day trip.
 Below are some of my favorite activities.